Rise-Vision/rise-common-component/README.md

 ### Valid Files Mixin

-Used to validate that a list of files has the expected extensions and to log related errors to GBQ.
+Used to validate that a list of files has the expected extensions and to log related errors to BQ.

 Provides a `validateFiles( files, extensions )` function, which accepts: